 The Governor General's Awards in Visual and Media Arts are granted to artists in recognition of remarkable careers in either of those fields.

-- up to six awards of $25,000 each for distinguished achievement in the visual (including architecture and photography) or media arts;
+- up to 6 awards of $25,000 each are available for distinguished artistic achievement in the visual (including architecture) and/or media arts

-- one award of $25,000 is presented as the Saidye Bronfman Award for excellence in the fine crafts;
+- 1 award of $25,000 is presented as the Saidye Bronfman Award for excellence in the fine crafts

-- one award of $25,000 is given to recognize the outstanding contribution to the visual arts (including architecture and photography), media arts or to fine crafts of an individual or group in a volunteer or professional capacity, through philanthropy, board governance, community outreach activities, or as a director of an organization, curator, programmer, educator, critic or dealer/distributor.
+- 1 award of $25,000 is given to recognize the outstanding contribution to the visual arts (including architecture), media arts or to fine craft of an individual or group in a volunteer or professional capacity, through philanthropy, board governance, community outreach activities, or as a director of an organization, curator, programmer, educator, critic or dealer/distributor.

 How to qualify